Zweli-Mkhwanazi/Zweli-Mkhwanazi/README.md

 - 👀 I’m interested in Data Science
 - 🌱 I’m currently doing my Bachelors Degree in Information Communications Technology
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me:- find me on LinkedIn: Zwelibanzi Gift Mkhwanaz
+- 📫 How to reach me:- find me on LinkedIn: Zwelibanzi Gift Mkhwanazi

 <!---
 Zweli-Mkhwanazi/Zweli-Mkhwanazi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.